jervisfm/rebbr/PITCHME.md

 those portions of time with a minimal number of packets in flight.
 Differences in emulation: level of correlation of drops, or number of packets dropped at the same time (LRO/GRO settings).

 ---

-### Exploration Experiments
-- Comparing BBR to other TCP congestion control algorithms
-- Evaluating the effect of bottleneck bandwidth and round trip time
-- BBR vs. CUBIC on a Verizon LTE Trace

----